Geometry of finite-time thermodynamic cycles with anisotropic thermal fluctuations: Geometry of cyclic processes

 where $\bar f=\Area_f/\Area$. \end{proposition} \begin{remark} A conservative estimate for $\bar f$ is $\max_{\lambda_1,\lambda_2}f$.
 The above bound depends on physical parameters as well as on the chosen period, and turns negative when positive work output is not possible.
 In particular, the bound implies that if $t_f\leq 4\pi t_c/\bar f$, it is impossible to extract positive work.
 Thus, $4\pi t_c/\bar f$ {\em constitutes a threshold for the period of work-producing cycles}. \end{remark}

-On the other hand, if the Gaussian curvature of our manifold $\mathcal M$ is strictly negative, that is, $K\leq -k$ for some $k>0$, then we can conclude a tighter bound, namely, $ \ell^2\geq 4\pi \Area+k\Area^2, $ or, in terms of $\Area_f$,
+On the other hand, if the Gaussian curvature of our manifold $\mathcal M$ is strictly negative, that is, $G\leq -k$ for some $k>0$, then we can conclude a tighter bound, namely, $ \ell^2\geq 4\pi \Area+k\Area^2, $ or, in terms of $\Area_f$,

 Specifically, this implies that the limit $\lim_{\ell \to \infty}\Area_f/\ell^2 = 0$, and thus, the optimal operating points for the problem of maximizing work output and maximizing work output with a given efficiency exist.
-One such example of a thermodynamic manifold with negative curvature appears in \cite{frim2021geometric}, in the linear response regime.
+An example of a thermodynamic manifold with negative curvature appears in \cite{frim2021geometric}, in the linear response regime.

-\subsection{The example of a Brownian Gyrator}
+\section{The example of a Brownian Gyrator}

 We now exemplify the usefulness of the above results by revisiting the following two-dimensional overdamped system, which was discussed in our previous work \cite{EnergyHarvestingAnisotropic2021}: